The Downward Spiral: Writing and recording

 Adrian Belew in 2006.
 His approach to guitar parts on the album improved Reznor's confidence in the instrument.

-Reznor conceived of The Downward Spiral after Nine Inch Nails' run in the lineup of the Lollapalooza festival tour, feeling increasingly alienated and disinterested.
+Reznor conceived of The Downward Spiral after Nine Inch Nails' run in the lineup of the Lollapalooza festival tour, feeling increasingly alienated and uninterested.
 The band's concerts were known for their radical onstage dynamic in which members acted aggressively, injured themselves, destroyed instruments, and polluted stages.
 Reznor had begun to feud with TVT Records, resulting in him co-founding Nothing Records with his then-manager John Malm Jr. as a subsidiary of Interscope.
 Simultaneously, he began fleshing out the concept for The Downward Spiral, focusing on the life and death of a misanthropic man who rebels against humanity, and kills God before attempting suicide.
 Reznor frequently struggled with drug addiction and depression, and the themes of the album gradually allegorized his living situation.
 His peers at some point recommended him the antidepressant Prozac, but he declined to be medicated.

 Reznor wanted the album's sound to diverge from the abrasion of Broken, emphasizing mood, texture, restraint and subtlety, although he was unsure about its musical direction.
 He decided to utilize "full range" sound, focusing on texture and space, and avoiding conventional usage of guitars or synthesizers with a recognizable sound palette.
 Subsequently, he mainly worked with a Macintosh computer, using music editor programs on the computer to distort frequencies in guitar and bass parts as a form of sound design, and creating collages of sounds with Pro Tools.

 Reznor rented the house where actress Sharon Tate (pictured in 1967) was murdered, and set up a recording studio that he named Le Pig, where The Downward Spiral was recorded.
 The site was demolished shortly after the recording of the album.

 Reznor searched for a location for a studio in Los Angeles and moved to 10050 Cielo Drive in 1992 for recording Broken and The Downward Spiral, a decision made against his initial choice to record the album in New Orleans.
 10050 Cielo Drive is referred to as the "Tate House" since Sharon Tate was murdered by members of the Manson Family in 1969; Reznor named the studio "Le Pig" after the message that was scrawled on the front door with Tate's blood by her murderers, and stayed there with Malm for 18 months.
 He called his first night in 10050 Cielo Drive "terrifying" because he already knew it and read books related to the incident.
-Reznor chose the Tate house to calibrate his engineering skills and the band bought a large console and two Studer machines as resources, a move that he believed was cheaper than renting.
+Reznor chose the Tate house to calibrate his engineering skills and the band bought a large mixing console and two Studer multitrack tape machines as resources, a move that he believed was cheaper than renting a recording studio.